IFTA Filing Guide for Owner-Operators

 • Q3 (Jul–Sep): Due October 31

-• Q4 (Oct–Dec): Due January 31
+• Q4 (Oct–Dec): Due January 31 of the following year

 Late filings incur a $50 penalty or 10% of the net tax liability — whichever is greater — plus interest on unpaid amounts.
 Even if you owe $0 for the quarter, filing late still triggers the $50 minimum penalty.